alps-chalmers/agda101/styleguide.md

 Types should start with UPPER case letters

-    data Type : set where
+    data Type : Set where

 Structure / import-export rules